Max Muncy Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.7 K/9, which ranks 17th in the league.
+- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 14th in MLB.

-- The Mets have a 4.02 team ERA that ranks 11th among all MLB pitching staffs.
+- The Mets' 4.14 team ERA ranks 11th among all league pitching staffs.

-- Mets pitchers combine to surrender 22 total home runs at a rate of 1.4 per game (to rank 23rd in the league).
+- Mets pitchers combine to surrender the fourth-most home runs in baseball (25 total, 1.5 per game).

-- Peterson (0-2 with a 4.91 ERA and 16 strikeouts in 14 2/3 innings pitched) gets the start for the Mets, his fourth of the season.
+- Megill (3-0) takes the mound for the Mets in his fourth start of the season.
+He has a 2.25 ERA in 16 2/3 innings pitched, with 13 strikeouts.

-- His last appearance came on Tuesday against the San Diego Padres, when the lefty tossed 5 2/3 innings, surrendering two earned runs while allowing six hits.
+- In his last time out on Wednesday, the right-hander threw five innings against the San Diego Padres, giving up two earned runs while surrendering three hits.

-- In three games this season, the 27-year-old has a 4.91 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .328 to his opponents.
+- In three games this season, the 27-year-old has amassed an ERA of 2.25, with 7.3 strikeouts per nine innings.
+Opponents are hitting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.